junobuild/docs/docs/guides/nextjs.md

 ---
-id: react
+id: nextjs
-title: React
+title: Next.js
 toc_min_heading_level: 2
 toc_max_heading_level: 2
-sidebar_position: 2
+sidebar_position: 1
 ---

-# Use Juno with React
+# Use Juno with Next.js

-Learn how to create a Juno project developed with React.
+Learn how to create a Juno project developed with Next.js.

 ## Table of contents